 - The road, traffic and weather conditions at the time

-- What was the reason for the vehicle being driven
+- The reason for the vehicle being driven

-- Where you have been misled into believing you were insured to drive a vehicle.
-An example of this would be where a parent takes out a policy of insurance on behalf of their child and forgets to renew the policy.
-A genuine and honest belief that you had insurance HOWEVER, in the absence of being misled, does not amount to a special reason
+Where you have been genuinely misled into believing you were insured to drive a vehicle.
+An example of this would be when a parent takes out a policy of insurance on behalf of their child and forgets to renew the policy.
+However, in the absence of being misled, this does not amount to a ‘special reason’.

 Seeking to rely on a ‘special reason’?

-JMW Solicitors has the experience of successfully presenting all types of special reasons arguments to the courts.
+JMW has experience in successfully presenting all types of ‘special reasons’ arguments to the courts.
 Our success is built on our strong desire to protect the interests of motorists and our refusal to accept defeat.

-For most people, a court appearance is alien to them.
-Some people find standing before the court very difficult and quite daunting.
-This can sometimes impact on their ability to communicate all of the information and issues they wish to be taken into consideration by the court.
-Let us do the talking!
+For most people, a court appearance is an alien event.
+Some people find standing before the court very difficult and quite daunting and this can sometimes impact on their ability to communicate all of the information and issues they wish to be taken into consideration by the court.
+So, let us do the talking.
+Special reasons are relevant for most road traffic offences, so whatever you are accused of, we can help.